OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **High Watermark (HW)** - a way the that the operating system keeps a small amount of memory free
     - **Low Watermark (LW)** - a way the that the operating system keeps a small amount of memory free
     - **Swap Daemon** - the process in which the operating system sorts LW amd HW to keep memory free
+    - **Present Bit** - when the hardware looks in the PTE, its looking to see where the present bit is located and if the page is in the memory(1) or on the disk somewhere(0).

     ###### [Return](#swapping) to the *Swapping* module